FRC proposes tougher accounting test on banks' health

-The FRC said auditors such as KPMG, PwC, Deloitte and Ernst & Young would have to examine threats to a company's business model and capital adequacy through the economic cycle for the sector a company is in.
+The Financial Reporting Council (FRC) said auditors such as KPMG KPMG.UL, PwC PWC.UL, Deloitte DLTE.UL and Ernst & Young ERNY.UL would have to examine threats to a company's business model and capital adequacy through the economic cycle for the sector a company is in.

 The planned reform stems from anger among UK policymakers that auditors gave banks a clean bill of health just before taxpayers had to shore them up in the 2007-09 financial crisis.